Croydon Central

 Croydon Central was a constituency created in 1974 and represented in the House of Commons of the UK Parliament from 2017 until its abolition for the 2024 general election by Labour MP Sarah Jones.
 The seat bucked the trend in national results in 2019, with Labour holding the seat with a slightly increased majority.

-Under the 2023 Periodic Review of Westminster constituencies, the majority of the constituency was incorporated into the re-established seat of Croydon East.
+Under the 2023 review of Westminster constituencies, the majority of the constituency was incorporated into the re-established seat of Croydon East.
 Croydon town centre was included in the re-established seat of Croydon West.